adrg/adrg/README.md

 <!-- Introduction -->
 <h2>:wave: Introduction</h2>

-<samp>Hi, I'm Adrian!
+Hi, I'm Adrian!
 I'm a software developer based in Romania.
 I am passionate about Go, C++, Python, Vim, Linux and wrist watches.
 Nice to see you here!
-This is the home of my open-source <a href="https://github.com/adrg?tab=repositories&sort=stargazers">projects</a>.</samp>
+This is the home of my open-source <a href="https://github.com/adrg?tab=repositories&sort=stargazers">projects</a>.

 <!-- Stats -->
 <h2>:zap: Stats</h2>